vigneshiamvk/HDRSwitcher/README.md

 It uses Windows process-start/process-stop events rather than periodically polling the process list.

+> **Important:** Console Mode control currently works only with the **Alienware AW2725D**.
+It is not supported on other monitors or displays.
+On other hardware, the application may still toggle Windows HDR, but Console Mode will not work.

 ## Download and first launch

 If you only want to use the application, you do not need Rust or GitHub installed: